 - Are additional sections likely to be added?
 If so, when?

 - Is there a waiting list?
 If so, can I add my name to it?

 - What’s the name of the instructor?
 (If this information is provided to you, call or email the instructor, or stop by during the instructor’s office hours to ask what he or she recommends that you do if you really want or need to take the course.)

 - Expect to make changes during breaks or when you return to campus.
 Most students do not leave for winter and summer breaks with class schedules finalized.

 - Schedule a related course that would be a good alternative.
 That being said, don’t settle for courses that are not appropriate just because they are available.

 - Try again during peak schedule change times.
 Right before classes start and during the first 10 days of the semester, people are frequently making changes to their schedules.

 - Attend the first day of class and ask the instructor if you can register for the course.
 The instructor may tell you no; however, he or she may tell you yes if attendance is low during the first week and it appears that there might be room in the course.

 - If you can’t add the class right away, ask the instructor if you can attend the class in the meantime.
 That way you will be certain that you really want the course, and you will not have missed anything if the course becomes available.

-Check the class schedule to see if the course will open up to everyone on a certain date.
-For example, the following message appears under the listing of ACCY 201 sections: “All ACCY 201 sections restricted to College of Business, ACE, ACES, CS & GE majors.
-All others may enroll at 10:00 a.m. on July 16 if space is available.
-Prerequisites will be enforced.”
+Check the class schedule on Course Explorer to see if the course will open up to everyone on a certain date.
+For example, the following message appears under the listing of SOCW 200 sections: “Any remaining seats available will be released on December 1st.”